Farzana Islam

 I build AI systems that are interpretable, accountable, and trustworthy.
 My work sits at the intersection of machine learning, NLP, and human-centered computing across health, misinformation, and responsible AI.

-Human-Centered AI Explainable ML Responsible AI
+Human-Centered AI Machine Learning Responsible AI

 Farzana Islam